-Orange and grapefruit trees require very little pruning; their twiggy growth will fill out into a full, rounded shape.
+Orange and grapefruit trees require very little pruning; their twiggy growth will fill out into full, rounded shape.
 Lemon and lime trees have an upright growing habit; vigorous lemon growth may require pinching or heading pack to keep a pleasing shape.

 Thinning and heading back will result in the loss of some crop.
 Shaping is best done early in the tree’s life–when the tree is smaller and pruning is easier; this will allow for heavier fruit yield in later years.

-Pruning Older Trees
+Pruning Established Citrus Trees

-Cold Weather Damage
+Cold Weather Damage to Citrus

 Foliage and branching damaged by frost or freezing weather should not be thinned or pruned away until new growth begins and the damaged area is clearly defined.
 Minor frost damage includes yellow, droopy, and wilted leaves.
 Leaves that have been frozen will shrivel and drop from the tree; they may remain on the tree for several weeks without drying or turning color before dropping.
 Allow new growth to begin before pruning away frost or freeze damage; do not prune until the threat of frost is past.
 Remove damaged fruit immediately after a freeze.

 Citrus trees damaged by frost or freezing weather may require major pruning or removal.
 Do not begin this process until the extent of the dieback is clear; this could be several weeks or months after the freeze.